housing37/defi-arb/SOLIDITY_KB.md

 10. Function Overloading: Solidity supports function overloading, which means you can have multiple functions with the same name but different parameter lists.

+11. The `override` keyword is used to explicitly indicate in a derived contract that a function is intended to override a function from a base contract.
+    When you use the override keyword, you're essentially telling the compiler that you intend to replace a function in the base contract with a new implementation in the derived contract.

 These modifiers and decorators allow you to control how functions behave, who can call them, and what changes they can make to the contract state.
 You can use a combination of these modifiers and decorators to design the behavior of your smart contracts according to your requirements.